There has certainly been a great deal of talk and speculation when it comes to chiropractic neck adjustments.

-The chiropractors at Better Health Chiropractic and Rehab would like to thank you for taking the time to read this article.
+The chiropractors at Better Health Chiropractic and Physical Rehab would like to thank you for taking the time to read this article.
 If you still have questions and would like to speak to a chiropractor about your situation, please call one of our 4 clinics.
 We offer same day appointments and our unique 3 pledge promise.
 If you prefer, you can make an appointment online by clicking here.

 Don’t live in pain one more minute!
 Call us today and put yourself back on the road to recovery.

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.